 In response to the question “What’s happening, exactly?” posed by Folkestone Fringe (and as part of the MagiC Carpets platform), Pent Happenings is a series of audio-visual works based upon geo-scientific data and research concerning the urban area of Foord in Folkestone, home to a community that has experienced a history of severe flooding due to its proximity to the Pent stream that flows between properties and below ground en route to the sea at Folkestone Harbour.

-Pent Happenings investigates the occurrence of seemingly remote chance events in the natural environment, and how we interpret these elemental signs in order to predict and prepare for future events.
+Pent Happenings investigates the remote-chance adverse events caused by natural processes in the area, and how we can interpret the elemental signs in order to predict and prepare for future events.

-The outcomes explore alternative methods of facilitating a connection to the natural environment, embracing the forces of nature described in live and historic geo-scientific data and interpreting that information through audio-visual media.
+A series of outcomes explore alternative methods of facilitating a connection to the natural environment, harnessing the forces of nature described in geo-scientific data and reinterpreting the information through audio-visual media.

 These outcomes include: